Zag-Research/Zag-Smalltalk/Documentation/Encoding-Modified-Spur.md

 Immediates are interpreted similarly to a header word for heap objects.
 That is, they contain a class index and a hash code.
 The class index is 5 bits and the hash code is 24-56 bits.
 Some immediate classes use the hash24 value which is the 24 bits after the tag.
 Others contain a pointer in the top 48 bits with some other data in the other 8 bits.
 #### Class numbers
-1. `ThunkHeap`: This encodes a thunk (a `BlockClosure` that takes no parameters) that evaluates to a heap object.
-The address of the heap object is in the high 48 bits.
-The extra field is ignored.
-2. `ThunkReturnLocal`: This and the following 4 classes encode thunks that do non-local returns of a value, where the address of the `Context` is in the high 48 bits.
+1. `ThunkReturnLocal`: This and the following 4 classes encode thunks that do non-local returns of a value, where the address of the `Context` is in the high 48 bits.
 This class returns a value from the `Context` (a local, parameter, or the `self` object).
 The local index is encoded in the extra field.
-3. `ThunkReturnInstance`: This encodes a non-local return of an instance variable.
+2. `ThunkReturnInstance`: This encodes a non-local return of an instance variable.
 The variable index is encoded in the extra field.
 The `self` field of the `Context` is the referenced object.
-4. `ThunkReturnSmallInteger`: This encodes a non-local return of an 8-bit signed integer, encoded in the extra field.
+3. `ThunkReturnSmallInteger`: This encodes a non-local return of an 8-bit signed integer, encoded in the extra field.
-5. `ThunkReturnImmediate`: This encode a non-local return of an immediate value (`nil`, `false`, or `true`).
+4. `ThunkReturnImmediate`: This encode a non-local return of an immediate value (`nil`, `false`, or `true`).
 Simply returns the extra field, so 0 is `nil`, `01101001` is `true`, etc.
-6. `ThunkReturnCharacter`: This encodes a non-local return of an 8-bit character, with the character encoded in the extra field.
+5. `ThunkReturnCharacter`: This encodes a non-local return of an 8-bit character, with the character encoded in the extra field.
 This doesn't encode all characters, but it encodes all the ASCII characters.
+6. `ThunkReturnFloat`: This encodes a non-local return of a limited floating-point value, with the value encoded in the extra field.
+This only encodes 256 values, but it encodes all the integral values from 0 to 8, all the powers of 2 up to 128 and their inverses, powers of 2 time 10 up to 320, 1/8 to 7/8, `nan` and `inf`.
+And it has negative and positives for all of them.
+7. `ThunkHeap`: This encodes a thunk (a `BlockClosure` that takes no parameters) that evaluates to a heap object.
+The address of the heap object is in the high 48 bits.
+The extra field is ignored.
+8. `ThunkLocal`: This evaluates to the value of a local variable in the `Context` referred to in the high 48 bits.
+The variable index is encoded in the extra field.
+9. `ThunkInstance`: This evaluates to the value of an instance variable of the object referred to in the high 48 bits.
+The variable index is encoded in the extra field.
-7. `BlockAssignLocal`: This takes 1 parameter and assigns the value to a local in the `Context`.
+10. `BlockAssignLocal`: This takes 1 parameter and assigns the value to a local variable in the `Context`.
 That value is also the result.
 The local index is encoded in the extra field.
-8. `BlockAssignInstance`: This takes 1 parameter and assigns the value to an instance variable of the object referred to in the high 48 bits.
+11. `BlockAssignInstance`: This takes 1 parameter and assigns the value to an instance variable of the object referred to in the high 48 bits.
 That value is also the result.
 The variable index is encoded in the extra field.
-9. `ThunkGetInstance`: This evaluates to the value of an instance variable of the object referred to in the high 48 bits.
-The variable index is encoded in the extra field.
-10. `ThunkImmediate`: This encodes  a thunk that evaluates to an immediate value.
+12. `ThunkImmediate`: This encodes  a thunk that evaluates to an immediate value.
 A sign-extended copy of the top 56 bits is returned.
 This encodes 48-bit `SmallInteger`s, and all of the other immediate values, as well as `nil`.
-11. `ThunkFloat`: This encodes  a thunk that evaluates to a `Float` value.
+13. `ThunkFloat`: This encodes  a thunk that evaluates to a `Float` value.
 A copy of the top 52 bits, concatenated to 8 zero bits and the next 4 bits.
 This encodes any floating-point number we can otherwise encode as long as the bottom 8 bits are zero (this include 45-bit integral values as well as values with common fractional parts such as 0.5, 0.25, 0.75).
 Values that can't be encoded that way would use `ThunkHeap` to return an object.
-12. `False`: This encodes the singleton value `false`.
+14. `False`: This encodes the singleton value `false`.
 The `False` and `True` classes only differ by 1 bit so they can be tested easily if that is appropriate (in code generation).
-13. `True`: This encodes the singleton value `true`.
+15. `True`: This encodes the singleton value `true`.
-14. `SmallInteger`: this encodes small integers.
+16. `SmallInteger`: this encodes small integers.
 In this encoding, the high 56 bits of the word make up the value, so this provides 56-bit integers (-36,028,797,018,963,968 to 36,028,797,018,963,967).
 This allows numerous optimizations of `SmallInteger` operations (see [[Optimizations]]).
-15. `Symbol`: See [Symbols](Symbols.md) for detailed information on the format.
+17. `Symbol`: See [Symbols](Symbols.md) for detailed information on the format.
-16. `Character`: The hash code contains the full Unicode value for the character.
+18. `Character`: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 294,645 allocated code points as of [Unicode](https://www.unicode.org/versions/stats/)16 and even the 1,112,064 possible Unicode code points.
-17. `ShortString`: immutable [UTF-8](https://datatracker.ietf.org/doc/html/rfc3629) string of 0-7 characters; null terminated.
+19. `ShortString`: immutable [UTF-8](https://datatracker.ietf.org/doc/html/rfc3629) string of 0-7 characters; null terminated.
 A subclass of `String`.
-18. to 31 unused
+20. to 31 unused
 32. `UndefinedObject`: the singleton value `nil` which is represented as all zero bits.
 33. `Float`: the bit patterns that encode double-precision IEEE floating point.
 34. `ProtoObject`: the master superclass.
 This is also the value returned by `immediate_class` for all heap and thread-local objects.
 This is an address of an in-memory object.
 35. `Object`: the superclass of all normal objects